JFIT: a framework to obtain combined experimental results through joint fits: Examples demonstrating the benefits of joint fitting

 A second example is from the domain of flavour physics.
-It involves a larger number of parameters in the fit, and illustrates other advantages of the \jfit method.
+It involves a larger number of parameters in the fit, and illustrates other advantages of joint fitting.
 For simplicity, we consider signal events only.

 A key part of the physics programme of the \B-factories, \babar\ and Belle, consisted of amplitude (Dalitz-plot) analyses of 3-body \B-meson decays~\cite{ref:pbf}.
-More recently such studies are performed by the LHCb experiment (see, for example, Refs.\cite{ref:lhcb_JpsiKK, ref:lhcb_DKpi}), and, in the near future, will be also undertaken by Belle-II.
-These analyses provide measurements of CKM angles and access to observables sensitive to physics beyond the Standard Model as well as information on the resonant structure of decays.
-At the same time, such analyses have a strong dependence on model assumptions.
-In general, these analyses are limited by the sample size and therefore working with a larger, common dataset could be a fruitful approach.
-Besides the benefit of grouping the expertise of the different collaborations, a joint analysis has many advantages compared to a simple combination of results from separate analyses.
-Firstly, a joint analysis provides a more powerful determination of which components should be in the signal model, and allows setting better limits on minor components.
-It is important to notice that minor, poorly determined signal components are a major source of the so called “model uncertainty” that is often a large systematic effect in Dalitz-plot analyses.
-Secondly, the fact that different collaborations often use different parameterisations of resonant decay modes in the signal model (e.g., resonance lineshapes and phase conventions) can lead to difficulties in comparing their results.
+More recently such studies are performed by the LHCb experiment (see, for example, Refs.\cite{ref:lhcb_JpsiKK, ref:lhcb_DKpi, ref:lhcb_KSpipi}), and, in the near future, will be also undertaken by Belle-II.
+These analyses provide measurements of CKM angles and access to observables sensitive to physics beyond the Standard Model of particle physics as well as information on the resonant structure of decays.

+In general, Dalitz-plot analyses are limited by the sample size, and they usually have a strong dependence on model assumptions.
+Due to these characteristics, a joint analysis, profiting in a coherent way of all the available data, could be a particularly fruitful approach compared to a simple combination of results from separate analyses.
+One of the first steps in Dalitz-plot analyses consists of determining which resonant or non-resonant intermediate states should be included as components of the signal model.
+It is important to notice that minor, poorly determined signal components are a major source of the so called “model uncertainty” that is often a large systematic effect in such analyses.
+A joint analysis provides a more powerful determination of the components to be included in the signal model, and allows setting better limits on minor components.
+Another source of model dependence comes from the choice of particular parameterisations of intermediate decay modes in the signal model (e.g., resonance lineshapes and phase conventions).
+The fact that different collaborations often use different parameterisations can lead to difficulties in comparing their results.
 In some cases a direct comparison of such results can be less meaningful; they are less useful for the community, and averaging them becomes non trivial.
-The coordination of signal models, which is a sine qua non for a joint fit, is therefore beneficial.
-These two advantages of joint fits are not explicitly illustrated in this work.
+Besides the benefit of grouping the expertise of the different collaborations, the coordination of signal models, which is a {\it sine qua non} for a joint fit, is therefore beneficial.
+These advantages of joint fits are not explicitly illustrated in this work.